cdown/sshrc/README.md

 The contents of ~/.sshrc.d will be copied to $SSHHOME/.sshrc.d under /tmp.
 Try not to stuff too much junk into your ~/.sshrc.d.
 It'll slow down your login times, and if the folder contents are > 1MB, the server may start blocking your ssh attempts.

 <h2>Vim Usage</h2>
+Here is a more practical example of how to take advantage of the ~/.sshrc.d with vim.

     $ mkdir -p ~/.sshrc.d
     $ echo ':imap <special> jk <Esc>' > ~/.sshrc.d/vimrc
     $ echo 'VIM=$SSHHOME/.sshrc.d' > ~/.sshrc